groupserver/gs.group.member.leave.command/README.rst

 registers with ``a.person@example.com`` and this is rewritten to ``another-person@example.com``.

-The message to support that is embedded in this notification is the one that is most commonly seen by `OnlineGroups.net`_ support.
-(Provided by ``gs-group-member-leave-not-a-member.html`` in the **groups** context, not the group.)
+The message to support that is embedded in these notifications are the ones that are most commonly seen by `OnlineGroups.net`_ support.

 Resources
 =========